deckhouse/deckhouse/modules/041-linstor/docs/ADVANCED_USAGE.md

   alias linstor='kubectl exec -n d8-linstor deploy/linstor-controller -- linstor'
   ```

+{% alert %}
-> Most of the items on this page are taken from the [official LINSTOR documentation](https://linbit.com/drbd-user-guide/linstor-guide-1_0-en/).
+Most of the items on this page are taken from the [official LINSTOR documentation](https://linbit.com/drbd-user-guide/linstor-guide-1_0-en/).
-> Despite the fact that here we have tried to collect the most common questions, feel free to refer to the original source.
+Despite the fact that here we have tried to collect the most common questions, feel free to refer to the original source.
+{% endalert %}

 ## Manual configuration